bethanrv/Weather-Information-System/README.md

 ## Server Assumptions (app.js)
 - Express Installed: The script assumes that Express.js is installed in the environment where it is being executed.
 - Axios Installed: The script assumes that Axios is installed in the environment where it is being executed.
+- dotenv Installed: The script assumes that the dotenv package is installed to handle environment variables.
 - OpenWeatherMap API Access: The script assumes that the OpenWeatherMap API is accessible at the URL specified in .env.
 - Request Parameters: The /weather endpoint expects a city parameter in the query string of the request.
 It assumes that the client will provide the city parameter to fetch weather data for a specific city.
 - JSON Response Format: The script assumes that the successful response from the OpenWeatherMap API will be in JSON format and contain the necessary weather data.